My Top Five Picks from the Gesamtkunswert at the Saatchi Gallery

-One of the most exciting sculptural pieces in the collection, George Herold’s ‘Untitled’ series seem to pay both to figurative sculpture, Arte Povera and German expressionism all at the same time.
-These are sculptures made out of wood laid out with canvasss and lacquer sewn together and stretched out.
+One of the most exciting sculptural pieces in the collection, George Herold's 'Untitled' series seems to pay both to figurative sculpture, Arte Povera and German expressionism all at the same time.
+These are sculptures made out of wood laid out with canvas and lacquer sewn together and stretched out.
 The effect is unsettling and humorous.

 5. Ida Ekbald's 'Night Ocean Return Without and Without Hesitate'

-This is an interesting piece not for its over-all appearance but the creative process behind the work.
-Watching this piece, I can imagine Ida scavenging for scraps of materials in her meditative walks in the beach.
+This is an interesting piece not for its overall appearance but for the creative process behind the work.
+Watching this piece, I can imagine Ida scavenging for scraps of materials in her meditative walks on the beach.